 Tables 3.3 to 3.6 provide a summary of the 2005 risk assessment for each of the water body types considered, e.g. river, lakes, coastal and transitional.
-As shown, 47.5% of the river water bodies in the SWRBD (60% by area) were classified as either At Risk or Probably at Risk, while some 42% of the lake water bodies in the SWRBD were classified as either At Risk or Probably at Risk.
-Some 26 of the 43 transitional water bodies (60.4% by area) within the SWRBD were classified as either At Risk or Probably at Risk.
-Almost 20% of the coastal water bodies (6.9% by area) in the SWRBD were classified as either At Risk or Probably at Risk.
+Within the WRBD 50% of the river water bodies (65% by area) were classified as either At Risk or Probably at Risk, while 24.8% of the lake water bodies in the WRBD (84.3% by area) were classified as either At Risk or Probably at Risk.
+An estimated 26.5% of the transitional water bodies in the District were classified as either At Risk or